Northern Circuit, Tanzania

 Cultural Aspects of Maasai Tribe - Typical Maasai Boma.

-Delegates will have a picnic lunch inside the Crater near the fresh water Lake then drive outside the Crater along the rim of the Ngorongoro Crater and drive to Arusha City where delegates will spend a night at Kibo Palace Hotel.
+Delegates will have a picnic lunch inside the Crater near the fresh water Lake then drive outside the Crater along the rim of the Ngorongoro Crater and drive to Arusha for dinner and overnight at Green Mountain Hotel.

 A view of Ngorongoro Crater and the lake within as seen from the rim of the crater.